Types of Steel

 Alloy Steel Round Tube4130, 4140, View All

 Stainless Steel, less commonly known as inox steel, has a minimum of 10.5% chromium.
-The high chromium and carbon content give stainless steel its iconic corrosion resistance, hardness, and strength.
+The high chromium and carbon content give stainless-steel steel its iconic corrosion resistance, hardness, and strength.

 Tool Steel is particularly well-suited for making tools because of its distinctive hardness, resistance to abrasion and ability to hold a cutting edge at elevated temperatures.
 All of our tool steels need to be quenched to achieve desired hardness after being shaped into the tool you need.